UdeS-CoBIUS/LSC-ncRNA/README.md

 LSC-ncRNA is a sequence-based method for classifying ncRNA families.
 It builds a vector representation of sequences from common motifs (computed/selected by C++), then trains supervised models (Python) to predict families at scale.

-This repository bundles the full workflow—from motif discovery to model evaluation—along with a Python pipeline that can reproduce the paper’s experiments end-to-end.
-Run the bundled “debug” preset locally to validate your environment, then scale to the full datasets on a high-memory machine.
+This repository contains all source code plus a single Python pipeline that can reproduce the paper’s experiments end-to-end (on a small “debug” sample locally; full datasets require a high-memory machine (large RAM).

 | Component | Path | Purpose |
 | --- | --- | --- |